 In This Article

-“Testosterone is a male sex hormone.
-However, females also produce small amounts of it,” says Dr. Harshi Dhingra.
+“While testosterone is primarily known as a male sex hormone, females also produce it in small amounts,” says Dr. Harshi Dhingra.

 Dr. Harshi Dhingra has an M.D. in Pathology.